mikegioia/libremail/DATA_FORMAT.md

 - `id` Unique integer identifying the account.
 - `service` Optional string referencing the IMAP service.
 For example, this could say 'gmail', 'outlook', 'yahoo', etc.
+- `name` Display name (human name) for the email account.
+This is used in the from address when sending mail.
 - `email` String containing the email address for the IMAP account
 - `password` IMAP password for the account.
 This is stored in plain text.
 It's advised that the user stores an access key or application password.